wentam/bottom-bracket/notes/misc.md

 Try to re-read this occassionaly when working on aarrp so we remember important things.

+When reading these notes, note that the macro stack was renamed to kv stack later on, and many of these notes predate this change.

 * We need structural macros like (with-popped-printer-macros (barray) (my-form)) that expand (my-form) without specific printer macros present
 * There should be no command line arguments to the aarrp binary whatsoever to avoid the platform-dependent and implementation-dependent nature of that, and the fact that we want everything to be standardized.
 See some of the points below on how this can be avoided.
 Also see tag [A] in this file.